-Capital assets are reported in the Statement of Net Assets net of depreciation and are expensed in the Fund Statements.
+Capital assets are reported in the Statement of Net Assets net of depreciation/amortization and are expensed in the Fund Statements.
 The Academy has adopted a \$5,000 threshold for the capitalization of assets.
-In the 2020/21 fiscal year, the Academy purchased two school buses at a cost of \$175,284.
-The life span for these buses are ten years which is the basis for the calculation of depreciation.
-In the 2021/22 school year the Academy purchased a poster-maker machine at a cost of \$8,999.
-The life span of the poster-maker machine has been estimated at five years which is the basis for the calculation of the depreciation.
-The net value of these capital assets increases the net position by \$147,427.
+In the 2022/23 fiscal year, the Academy did not purchase any assets that met the threshold; however, the Academy recognized its investment in its leases of buildings and copiers in accordance with GASB #87.
+The net value of these leased capital assets increases the net position by \$128,099.